CemHortoglu/mkg-sidebar/README.md

 TO DO
 =======
 - add alternative animation styles
+- optional animation libraries //'It based on native js and css.
+Animation libraries *TweenMax*, *jQuery animate* are also optional.'
 - add alternative visual style
 - fix for older browser versions
 - documantation